sdc-china/IDA-doc/_posts/2018-01-09-installation-post-installation-setup.md

 **Docker installation**

-The followingThe below link is shows a step-by-step introduction to using the official Selenium Docker images using a basic Selemium Hub and Selenium Node configuration.
+The following link shows a step-by-step introduction to using the official Selenium Docker images with a basic Selenium Hub and Selenium Node configuration.

 [Selenium: Getting-Started-with-Hub-and-Nodes](https://github.com/SeleniumHQ/docker-selenium/wiki/Getting-Started-with-Hub-and-Nodes)

-You can follow below script to install Selenium Hub and Node on docker.We recommand you to install debug image version so you can visually see what the browser is doing.
+You can follow the script below to install the Selenium Hub and Node on Docker.
+We recommend you install the debug image version so you can visually see what the browser is doing.

 ```
 docker pull selenium/hub:3.141.59-palladium